release-lab/whatchanged/README.md

   --version     Print version information.
   --dir         Specify the directory to be generated.
                 The directory should contain a .git folder. defaults to $PWD.
+  --fmt         The changelog format.
+Available options are "md"/"json".
+                Defaults to "md".
+  --preset      Cli built-in markdown template.
+Available options are "default".
+                Only available when --fmt=md and --tpl is nil.
+Defaults to "default".
-  --tpl         Specify the directory to be generated.
+  --tpl         Specify the template file for generating.
+Only available when --fmt=md.

 EXAMPLES:
-  # generate changelog from HEAD to <latest version>
+  # generate changelog from HEAD to <latest version>. equivalent to 'changelog HEAD~tag:0'
 	$ changelog

   # generate changelog of the specified version
   $ changelog v1.2.0

   # generate changelog within the specified range
 	$ changelog v1.3.0~v1.2.0

+	# generate changelog from HEAD to <Nth tag>
+	$ changelog ~tag:0

+  # generate changelog from <0th tag> to <2th tag>
+  $ changelog tag:0~tag:2

   # generate changelog from HEAD to specified version
   $ changelog HEAD~v1.3.0

   # generate all changelog
 	$ changelog HEAD~

   # generate changelog from two commit hashes
-  # supports 7-bit short hash and 40-bit long hash
   $ changelog 770ed02~585445d

   # Generate changelog for the specified project